Privacy policy

 - Submission date used for daily grouping and summaries.

-- Security and anti-spam checks (including Google sign-in for summary discussions, reCAPTCHA verification, and temporary abuse controls).
+- Security and anti-spam checks, including optional Google sign-in for streak saving and summary discussions, reCAPTCHA verification, and temporary abuse controls.

 - No name, email, username, or account profile attached to a response.